probmods/probmods2/chapters/mixture-models.md

 }))
 ~~~~

 Notice that we have added a final residual probability of 1.0 to the array of residuals.
 This is to make sure we stop at the end!
-It is kind of ugly, though, and breaks the prior symmetry between the final number and the ones before.
+It is kind of ugly, though, and breaks the symmetry between the final number and the ones before.
 After staring at the above code you might have an idea: why bother stopping?
 If we had an infinite set of residual probs we could still call `mySampleDiscrete`, and we would eventually stop each time.
 We can get the effect of an infinite set by using `mem` to only construct a particular value when we need it:

 ~~~~